ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/client-certificate-usage.markdown

 # Authentication: Client Certificate Usage

 In previous sections we described how to obtain a server certificate and how to configure RavenDB to use it.
-In this section we will cover how to use client certificates to connect to a RavenDB server.
+This section will cover how to use client certificates to connect to a RavenDB server.

 ## Obtaining Your First Admin Client Certificate

 When RavenDB is running with a server certificate for the first time, there are no client certificates registered in the server yet.
-The first action an administrator will do is to generate/register an admin client certificate.
+The first action an administrator will do is generate/register an admin client certificate.

 {NOTE This operation is only required when doing a **manual** secured setup.
 If you are using the automated [Setup Wizard](../../../start/installation/setup-wizard), an admin client certificate will be generated for you as part of the wizard. /}